Sena Sakaguchi

-Sena Sakaguchi (born 9 July 1999) is a Japanese racing driver who currently competes in the Super Formula Championship and Super GT.
+Sena Sakaguchi (阪口晴南, Sakaguchi Sena) is a Japanese racing driver for Toyota Gazoo Racing who is currently competing in Super GT for Racing Project Bandoh and in Super Formula for Cerumo・INGING.
+He is the champion of the 2020 Formula Regional Japanese Championship.

 Career

+Early career

 Sakaguchi began his senior competition career in 2015, competing for Sutekina Racing Team in the final four rounds of the F4 Japanese Championship.
 Through eight races that season, he registered a podium at Motegi and finished outside of the points just once, taking 10th in the championship.
 The following season, he graduated to the Japanese F3 Championship, taking part thanks to the Honda Formula Dream Project.
 Sakaguchi continued competing in F4 during 2016, tallying his first win in the series at Motegi en route to a second-place point finish.
 In his maiden F3 season, Sakaguchi would finish 9th in points.

 He returned to F3 in 2017 with Honda support, finishing an improved 6th in points, netting his first podium in the series at the penultimate race at Sugo.
 In 2018, Sakaguchi joined Toda Racing and built upon his previous results, finishing fourth in points off the back of five podium finishes in 17 races.
+Following the 2018 season, Sakaguchi was released from his junior driver role at Honda.

+Sakaguchi raced in F3 2019 season tallying three podiums in five races driving for TOM'S. Following the Japanese F3 split at the end of 2019, Sakaguchi competed in both of the resulting series during 2020.
+In the Super Formula Lights series, Sakaguchi ran the full season with B-Max Racing.
+Despite finishing just one race outside of the podium positions, he would finish second in the standings, nearly 40 points behind Ritomo Miyata.
+In the K2 Planet-promoted Formula Regional Japanese Championship, however, Sakaguchi won all eleven races that he competed in, taking the championship by just over 50 points despite missing the triple-header at Sugo.

+Super Formula

-2018 also marked what would have been his debut in the Super Formula Championship with Team Mugen, filling in for Nirei Fukuzumi, who was competing in the F2 Championship that weekend.
+Sakaguchi would have been his debut in the Super Formula Championship with Team Mugen, filling in for Nirei Fukuzumi, who was competing in the F2 Championship that weekend.
 However, the race was canceled due to inclement weather.
-Following the 2018 season, Sakaguchi was released from his junior driver role at Honda.
+Later, in 2020, he filled in for Kondo Racing's Kenta Yamashita during the Super Formula Championship round at Okayama.
+However, Sakaguchi once again was unable to make it to the grid, crashing on the warm-up lap and failing to officially register his Super Formula debut.

+For 2021, Sakaguchi secured a full-time ride in Super Formula with P.mu/cerumo・INGING, replacing retiring two-time series champion Hiroaki Ishiura.
+In his rookie season, Sakaguchi claimed two podium finishes en route to a 7th-place points finish, taking second at the rain-shortened round at Autopolis and the second event at Motegi.
+Sakaguchi endured a quiet 2023 season in Super Formula, finishing a season-high fifth at Motegi.